 About the Saragih Clan

-Saragih is a clan from the Simalungun tribe originally from an area called Simalungun in the province of North Sumatra.
+Saragih is a clan from the Simalungun People originally from an area called Simalungun in the province of North Sumatra.

 Several versions of historical sources state, that the Saragih ancestors came from South India, who traveled to East Sumatra to Aceh, Langkat, Bangun Purba area, to Bandar Kalifah to Batubara.